“The Brown Eyed Girl”

 It was difficult to imagine Professor Bauman’s life’s work having come to an end at the near exact time of his passing.
 The heart of the great legend bird from the San Jacinto stopped beating at precisely the same moment as Klauss Bauman’s.
 With no one left to tend the heart and no longer reason for the curious to visit, it was now a certainty that the lab would be closed down and Pelota would need to find new work.
 The local butcher offered her a handsome sum for Nairkrok, but Pelota would have no part in his demise.

-Pelota grabbed what flakes of hay were left in the shed by the meadow and loaded Niarkrok into the truck/ trailer to accompany her north where she had secured a position as a rock sculptress at the Crazy Horse memorial in the Black Hills of South Dakota.
+Pelota grabbed what flakes of hay were left in the shed by the meadow and loaded Niarkrok into the truck/ trailer to accompany her north to her new employment as a rock sculptress at the Crazy Horse memorial in the Black Hills of South Dakota.

 “Another Day, Another Job”